RishanthRajendhran/VeriFastScore/README.md

 <p>The input must be a <code>.jsonl</code> file with the following structure:</p>

 <pre>{
-  "question": "What is the capital of France?", "response": "The capital of France is Paris.", "prompt_source"  [Optional]: "tulu",
+  "question" [Optional]: "What is the capital of France?", "response": "The capital of France is Paris.", "prompt_source"  [Optional]: "tulu",
   "model" [Optional]: "gpt-4o"